Day care in Finland

 Private day care

 The prices for private day care vary.
 You can get private day care allowance for the fees from the Social Insurance Institution (Kela), meaning that private day care is not necessarily much more expensive than municipal day care.
-If you pay for a caregiver in your home, you become an employer, and you must fulfil an employer’s obligations.
+You can get private day care allowance if your child is looked after by an employed caregiver or a private day care centre, and if your child is over 9 months old but under school age.

 You can get more information on private day care from the municipality where you live or are moving to.
 You can find more information on private day care allowance on Kela’s website.